Budget season and business planning are often stressful for palliative care leaders. Find practical guidance for planning forward during the pandemic.

 LS: The pandemic has allowed for palliative care teams to work closely with many new colleagues, develop new relationships, and break through levels of leadership.
 There has been new access to senior leadership; palliative care leaders can use this to be as creative as possible.

-It goes back to the .
+It goes back to the needs assessment.
 You need to figure out what they care about and come back with options which demonstrate how you can help.
 And it’s more important than ever to deliver on what you say.
 It’s important to ask questions to learn what's possible and what people most need.
 Then create options that allow you to solve those problems.

 "Uncertainty and disruption are actually your friends if you can be patient and creative."